phureewat29/gem-store/README.md

 # GEM STORE

 Gem Store is an in-game currency platform designed to allow users to register, authenticate, transfer GEM to another user, and manage their ledgers.
-Built with TypeScript, with the technical blueprint to follow microservice best practices to ensure a scalable and efficient architecture, leverages RabbitMQ as the transport protocol to facilitate communication between services.
+The project built with TypeScript, with the technical blueprint to ensure a scalable and efficient microservices architecture, leverages RabbitMQ as the transport protocol to facilitate communication between services.

 ## Technical Features
 - 💜 Langauge: TypeScript